 As I journeyed forward from burnout in ministry a few years ago, I began to learn more about my spiritual sensitivity and discernment, a gift and a curse at times.
 Definitely a gift the enemy hates.

 Years ago, I read this post on Burden Bearing and it opened my eyes.
 Yet, I thought it was a gift that others had.
 I was wrong.

-After burnout, my doctor ordered me to rest from burden bearing, and I began learning more from Murray Dueck of Samuel’s Mantle about my gifting.
+After burnout, my doctor ordered me to rest from burden bearing, and in 2017 I was invited to learn more from a guy named Murray Dueck about my gifting.
+The Lord called Murray in 2000 to begin teaching people how to hear from God according to His Word and called it Samuel’s Mantle Training Society.

 I now understand why the last year of Sunday mornings pastoring at an institutional church became increasingly heavy for me and I could feel a huge weight some days during a dark season.
 I stood from the platform and could feel the judgement, the fear and intimidation, the manipulation, the pain, the sin of others around me, and the disunity.
 I could feel the burden of the Lord for His Bride.
 Sundays, I prayed for several people and often the entire church.
 I preached the Word, mentored volunteers, and Sunday afternoons I would crash.

 For ten years, I made a practice of prayer walking on Mondays with my prayer partner.
 Once a month, I would spend a day in prayer in the countryside or at the nearby spiritual retreat centre.
 Every morning, I prayed on the armour of God because of the battle constantly around me.
 I had 12 prayer warriors who over the years multiplied to 24 who were committed to praying for me weekly.
 I refused to do any ministry without prayer.
 (Recently, I was inspired by the story of Charles Finney and his intercessors and what their prayer journals revealed.)
 Some seasons, I prayer walked around the church weekly for months.
 I recall one month when I did this, I referred thirteen people to counsellors.
 People came forward in repentance.